vimeo/vimeo-maxmsp/README.md

 Mac OS path: `~/Users/Documents/Max`
 Windows path: `C:\ProgramData\Max 7\Packages`

-The API should be available in your Max search path the next time you run it.
+The `getvimeofile` object should be available in your Max search path the next time you run it.

-> The `VimeoPlayer` component requires video file access via the Vimeo API.
+> The `getvimeofile` requires video file access via the Vimeo API.
 Accessing video files is limited to [Vimeo Pro and Business](https://vimeo.com/upgrade) customers.

 > You can only stream videos from your own Vimeo account.
 Access to all videos is limited to partnership-level integrations.
 If you are interested in a partnership, reach out to casey@vimeo.com